Defining wells for simulation input

 More functionality is available by clicking the Next – Wells (2/2) shortcut at the bottom of the form.

-The following options and settings are available on the Wells Form, panel 2
+The following options and settings are available on the Wells Form, Panel 2

 The second form of the Wells functionality is used to create or modify tubing tables.
 Note that each step in this panel is optional; the simulation will run without any further data specified here.